 Melanoma Risk for Red Hair:

-The variant forms of MC1R are also thought to not activate DNA repair, as well as the more common MC1R form.
-This leads to higher rates of mutations in the DNA of skin cells, possibly leading to skin cancer.[ref]
+It is also believed that the variant forms of MC1R are not able to activate DNA repair in the same way as the more common form of MC1R.
+This leads to higher rates of mutations in the DNA of skin cells, potentially leading to skin cancer.[ref]

 The link to melanoma is well established for the common MC1R variants that cause red hair, but what people may not realize is that carrying one copy of the variant also doubles the risk of melanoma.[ref]